- 2 3/4 cups gluten-free all-purpose flour

 Sugar: The sugar acts as food for the yeast to feed on, and is essential in order for the yeast to be activated and produce the gases that cause the dough to rise.
-I used granulated white sugar, but feel free to use light brown sugar, maple sugar, or coconut sugar if you prefer.
+I used granulated white sugar, but feel free to use cane sugar, light brown sugar, maple sugar, or coconut sugar if you prefer.

 Olive Oil: I like using extra virgin olive oil for the taste it imparts to the breadsticks, but feel free to use other oils such as avocado oil or normal vegetable oil if you prefer.
 If you are not lactose-intolerant, go ahead of use melted butter if you wish.

 Sesame Seeds: I like topping the breadstick dough with white sesame seeds for extra taste and color.
 Feel free to mix in black sesame seeds too.
 Alternatively, you may omit the sesame seeds completely if you don’t enjoy them.

 Storing: Allow the homemade breadsticks to fully cool before placing them in an airtight container and storing at room temperature.
 They will remain crispy for up to 5 days.

 Freezing the Dough: You can prepare the dough before hand.
 Simply wrap it in plastic wrap after it has rested for an hour (step 1) and freeze for up to 3 months.
 Allow the dough to thaw completely overnight in the refrigerator before rolling it into pieces and cutting it into logs and baking.